tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 #### `tf.contrib.learn.TensorFlowEstimator.predict(x, axis=1, batch_size=None)` {#TensorFlowEstimator.predict}

-Predict class or regression for X.
+Predict class or regression for `x`.

-For a classification model, the predicted class for each sample in X is returned.
-For a regression model, the predicted value based on X is returned.
+For a classification model, the predicted class for each sample in `x` is returned.
+For a regression model, the predicted value based on `x` is returned.

 ##### Args: